 Climb up the flight of 62-steps to the viewing area, where you can see an incredible view of the orchards as well as the history of Harvey.

-You can climb the Big Orange every week – open Wednesday through to Sunday.
+You can climb the Big Orange – Monday, Thursday, Friday, Saturday and Sunday.
 Entry is via our cellar door for a gold coin donation to charity.

 Over the years we have contributed thousands of dollars to Telethon through donations made to climb ‘The Big Orange’!

 A visit to Harvey is not complete without climbing ‘The Big Orange’.